A Therapist’s Guide to Authentic Parenting Tips for Teens

-Rescuing Your Teen from Their Problems Won’t Save Them
+Why Rescuing Your Teen and Intellectualizing their Problems Won’t Save Them (or Bring You Two Any Closer)

 Photo of father criticizing son to illustrate intellectualizing versus connecting as parenting tips for teens in Colchester, Connecticut and Virginia.